facebook/docusaurus/website/docs/api/plugins/plugin-content-docs.md

         },
         /**
          * Useful if you commit localized files to git.
-         * When markdown files are localized, the edit url will target the localized file,
+         * When Markdown files are localized, the edit url will target the localized file,
          * instead of the original unlocalized file.
          * Note: this option is ignored when editUrl is a function */